-Photodynamic therapy (PDT) is a three-step treatment used to treat mild or serious conditions of the skin through the use of a photosensitizing drug and a light source to activate it.
-PDT destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.
+Photodynamic therapy (PDT) is a three-step treatment used for mild or serious conditions of the skin.
+Through the use of a photosensitizing drug and a light source to activate it, PDT destroys abnormal cells that cause actinic keratosis, a pre-cancerous condition.

 Although PDT is considered a safe treatment option, there are certain risks and side effects associated with any medical procedure.
 Some of these risks and side effects may include redness, pigmentation, bruising, infection and scarring.
 These side effects are usually mild and go away on their own within a few weeks.

 While photodynamic therapy has been around in one form or another for about a century, it’s only in the last few decades that the research and technology have allowed for the rigorous application of treatment protocols.
 But this isn’t the only reason why PDT treatment has become more popular in recent years.
 With better and earlier detection of many different skin conditions, this type of non-invasive and early-intervention treatment is the best available option for an increasing number of patients.

 Many people in southern Illinois can benefit from this treatment as a way to remove troubling pre-cancerous growths and other skin conditions that can be dealt with through localized treatment.